GoAuditsGoAudits

 What is a Rental Inspection?

-A landlord or a property manager performs a rental property inspection for a residential investment home.
-Also known as tenancy or landlord inspection, it is usually conducted in the presence of tenants.
+A rental property inspection is a comprehensive assessment of a residential investment property conducted by landlords or property managers.
+Also known as a tenancy, landlord, or property management inspection, it is usually conducted in the presence of tenants.
 The purpose of such a property inspection is to assess the condition of the house throughout the rental cycle.

-In most cases, the landlords or the property managers perform rental inspections when tenants move in or out.
-However, you should leverage your legal right to inspect your property whenever you want.
+In most cases, the landlords or the property managers perform lease inspections when tenants move in or out.
+However, they can leverage their legal right to inspect their property whenever they want.
 It ensures ongoing damages are taken care of and motivates tenants to take good care of the house.

 What Should Landlords Look For During Tenancy Inspections?